 What do you currently do?
 Can you take it on the road?

 This is what I did.
-I did it before I even hit the road, to spend more time with our children.
+I did it before I even hit the road so I could spend more time with our children.

 I told my company I did not want to return from maternity leave and asked if I could help in some other capacity, maybe from home.

 To my surprise, they said yes.

-If you have been working with a company for a bit and consistently done well, you might want to consider asking about telecommuting.
+If you have been working with a company for a bit and consistently done well, you should consider asking about telecommuting.

 Ensure you have consistent internet access and the ability to use web-based meeting platforms, email, and anything else critical to your job.

-Want to learn how to find your own remote work?
+Want to learn how to find remote work?
 Check out the FREE Remote Work Masterclass!!

 My friend and digital nomad Camille Atte created the masterclass.
-After 20 years in corporate America, she quit her job and started her own remote work journey.
+After 20 years in corporate America, she quit her job and started her remote work journey.

 The masterclass will help you: